Coderwelsch/gatsby-remark-videos/README.md

 # ⚠️ INFO

 I forked this repo to solve the gatsby error “couldn’t find plugin gatsby-remark-videos” by moving the built index.js to the root folder of the repo.
+In version 0.3.6 I’ve also added url options for the generated video tags.

 # gatsby-remark-videos